-When you talk about the British capital the word carnival is not the first that comes in mind, but surprisingly there are many annual festivals in London.
+When you talk about the British capital the word carnival is not the first that comes to mind, but surprisingly there are many annual festivals in London.
 They are colourful, with lovely music and a tropical feel.
-If you just relocated in the capital and you are wondering what to do with your free time, why not look up some of London’s most notable carnivals?
+If you just relocated to the capital and you are wondering what to do with your free time, why not look up some of London’s most notable carnivals?

 The Luton Carnival is the largest one-day carnival in the UK.
 Thousands of people come every year to witness the bright costumes, passionate dances and vibrant music of the performers.
 Over twenty different groups play Caribbean music and there is always a famous guest star.
 Carnivals are all about having a fun time with your family, especially if you have kids.
 There are various different rides and activities, and you and your family will feel like you are visiting a tropical paradise in the middle of the UK.